Luke 10 – The Sending of the Seventy

 · He had to send the simple, because He wanted to reach the simple.

 · He had to send the simple, because they would do the work in His name.

 · He had to send the simple, because they would rejoice over the work.

 · He had to send the simple, because they would give the praise to Jesus.

 3. (23-24) Jesus tells the disciples of the unique blessing they have.

 Then He turned to His disciples and said privately, “Blessed are the eyes which see the things you see; for I tell you that many prophets and kings have desired to see what you see, and have not seen it, and to hear what you hear, and have not heard it.”

 a.
-Blessed are the eyes which see the things you see: The disciples lived in a unique time, and it was good for them to realized that it was a special blessing for them to be part of the work of the Messiah.
+Blessed are the eyes which see the things you see: The disciples lived in a unique time, and it was good for them to realize that it was a special blessing for them to be part of the work of the Messiah.

 i.
 “Jesus was the peak to which history had been climbing, the goal to which it had been marching, the dream which had ever haunted men of God.”
 (Barclay)